Mental Health Services for Medical Students

 At NYU Grossman School of Medicine, we understand that the academically rigorous environment of medical school may cause unfamiliar stress.
 To help you deal with that stress, we provide free, confidential mental health services, by appointment.

-Our Student Health Service provides short-term counseling.
+Our Student Mental Health Service provides short-term counseling, medication consultation and management, and/or group psychotherapy.
 Issues we may be able to help with include the following:

 - anxiety disorders